hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 **Just for OpenFiber firmware**

-In case you want add new admin instead of using embedded credentials, before rebooting the ONT run these commands:
+In case you want add new a admin user instead of using the embedded credentials, run these commands before rebooting the ONT:

 ```sh
 sendcmd 1 DB set DevAuthInfo 5 Enable 1